meilisearch/documentation/references/synonyms.md

 `Synonyms` is an object containing words and their respective synonyms.
 A synonym in Meilisearch is considered equal to its associated word in a search query.

-Synonyms can also be updated directly through the [global settings route](/references/settings.md#update-settings) at the same time than the other settings.
+Synonyms can also be updated directly through the [global settings route](/references/settings.md#update-settings) along with the other settings.

 ::: note
 Updating the settings means overwriting the default settings of MeiliSearch.
 You can reset to default values using the `DELETE` routes.